Skip to content

 The funds flow like this for every credit card transaction around the world.

-Here is a real example that can help more clearly explain the transaction flow cycle.
-Customer, Jane, walks into a retail store and buys $75 worth of clothing.
-She brings her goods to the counter and then, the merchant’s clerk instructs her to swipe or insert her payment card, using the terminal.
-Once her credit card is entered, her card information is captured and a request for authorization is transmitted to Jane’s bank, to verify that she has enough funds to cover the $75 cost of the clothing.
+There is no better way to understand something than through an example.
+We will therefore show you a real example that can help explain the transaction flow cycle.
+Jane is a typical customer who walks into a retail store and buys $75 worth of clothing.
+She brings her goods to the counter and then, the merchant’s clerk instructs her to swipe or insert her payment card, using the terminal or Point-of-Sales (POS) terminal as it is called.
+Once her credit card is entered, her card information is captured and a request for authorization is transmitted to Jane’s bank to verify that she has enough funds to cover the $75 cost of the clothing.
 If the funds are available, the merchant’s terminal gets a response, noting the purchase is approved or declined.
 If the transaction is declined, a response code, which indicates the reason for the denial, is sent.
 If it is approved, $75 is authorized to be deducted from Jane’s account.
 Then, the acquirer deposits the funds minus its agreed-upon fee percentage to the merchant’s account.

 Real-time systems process transactions individually at the moment or almost close to the moment an event occurs.
 Since there is no wait to batch transactions, there is no delay between the transaction occurrence and the recording of it into the merchant’s account.
 The funds show up in a merchant’s account within seconds.